Asbestos: History, Types, and Health Risks of Mesothelioma

 - Fire-protection components

-According to an article by Mineral Direct, the most hazardous fibers are shorter in length because they can travel more easily through your body.
-This fact is why amphibole asbestos can be harmful.
-However, both types of asbestos can be dangerous and cause mesothelioma.
+According to an article by Mineral Direct, most hazardous fibers are shorter in length because they can travel easily through your body.
+This is why amphibole asbestos can be harmful.
+However, both types of asbestos can be dangerous.

 Asbestos Subtypes